Mob vs Smart Mob: Why Social Media Traffic Is Valuable

 Over the years many people in marketing or business in general have questioned the value of social media traffic.
 Are they right?
 No!

 I have been among the critics even though I hailed it as the best traffic source in the early days of this blog.
-Why?
+Is it valuable then or not?

-What happened?
-Are people visiting you from social media sites like Facebook, Instagram or Pinterest still worth having on your site?
+Are people visiting you from social media sites like Facebook, Twitter or Pinterest still worth having on your site?

 Let’s make a few things clear before we start.
 Social media traffic is different in a few important ways from other types of traffic (think direct traffic or search traffic).